Iowa State Benefits for 100% Disabled Veterans

 Operation Recognition High School

-This program furnishes an honorary high school diploma to qualifying veterans who did not complete high school (in Iowa) due to armed service enlistment.
-The application form is used by the IDVA and the Department of Education to establish eligibility for honorably discharged veterans.
+Veterans who did not complete high school (in Iowa) due to enlisting in armed service can apply for an honorary high school diploma.
+IDVA and the Department of Education review applications and establish eligibility for honorably discharged veterans.
+A copy of the veteran’s DD 214 papers must be included with the application.

 The Branstad-Reynolds Scholarship fund provides post-secondary educational scholarships for children of deceased military service members who died while in an active military status after September 11, 2001.